Flammable-Duck/Flammable-Duck.github.io/index.md

 ---
 layout: default
 ---
 Hello, and welcome to my website.
-Not much here yet, but I plan to add more in the future.
+Feel free to check out some of my posts <strike>or laugh at my shitty website</strike> whle your here :)